HolsDuckett/CV/README.md

 - Yoga - got to stretch those hip flexors some how.
 - Eating - particularly pasta, in fact, pretty much only pasta.
-- Life Drawing - There's something so soothing about drawing naked people.
+- Life Drawing - There's something very soothing about drawing naked people.